Slugger70/tutorials/docs/modules/velvet/index.md

 Open a new tab or window on your web browser.
 Use Firefox or Chrome - please don’t use Internet Explorer or Safari.

-In the address bar, type in the address of your galaxy server. (http://galaxy-mel.genome.edu.au)
+In the address bar, type in the address of your galaxy server. ([http://galaxy-mel.genome.edu.au](http://galaxy-mel.genome.edu.au) or [galaxy-tut.genome.edu.au](galaxy-tut.genome.edu.au))

 ![Galaxy URL](images/galaxy_address_bar.png)